-The Minelab Eureka Gold was introduced in 1998 and was just announced as discontinued in 2017 after a 20 year run.
+The Minelab Eureka Gold was introduced in 1998 and was discontinued in 2017 after a 20 year run.
 The Eureka Gold has been replaced by the new Minelab Gold Monster 1000.
 The Minelab Eureka Gold for a long time was the only nugget detector that allowed you to change frequencies with the flick of a switch; 6.4, 20, and 60 kHz, all using the same coil, unlike the Minelab X-Terra units.
 This made the Eureka Gold one of the most versatile VLF gold prospecting detectors available for handling different ground conditions.

 The Eureka Gold 20 kHz mode is used for most detecting for great all-around performance.
 The 60 kHz mode is used in low mineral soil looking for extra small nuggets.
 The 6.4 kHz mode is used in extreme mineralized soil that would overwhelm most VLF detectors.
 The Eureka Gold is a good choice for someone hunting areas with widely varying mineral conditions.
 Weight including rechargeable battery pack 5.3 lbs.
 The control box may be chest or hip mounted removing most of that weight from the operators arm.
 It comes stock with a 5" x 10" elliptical DD coil.
 Four accessory coils are available for the Eureka (Minelab and Coiltek).